camunda/camunda-docs/docs/apis-tools/spring-zeebe-sdk/getting-started.md

     region: <your cluster region>
 ```

-### Self-managed
+### Self-Managed

-If you set up a self-managed cluster with identity, keycloak is used as default identity provider.
-As long as the port config (from docker-compose or port-forward with the helm charts) is default, you need to configure the according spring profile plus client credentials:
+If you set up a Self-Managed cluster with Identity, Keycloak is used as the default Identity provider.
+As long as the port config (from Docker Compose or port-forward with Helm charts) is the default, you must configure the accompanying Spring profile and client credentials:

 ```yaml
 camunda: